 What is Mindfulness?

-Mindfulness means focusing on the present moment, remain entirely in the here and now.
-Being mindful allows you to attend to what’s going on inside you and around you.
-So it simplifies things because you can enjoy the present moment.
+Mindfulness means focusing on the present moment, remaining entirely in the here and now.
+It allows you to attend to what’s going on inside and around you, simplifying things so you can enjoy the present moment.

 Mindfulness is a gift that we don’t give to ourselves much.
 The times we live in teach us to get as much done as possible, which leads to stress, burnout, health problems, and lower productivity.
 On the other hand, mindfulness offers the complete opposite!